Nautilus has flagged its support for maritime professionals facing growing financial constraints due to the coronavirus pandemic.

 Financial and social support is available to furloughed crew from several Nautilus partner maritime charities.

 - The Seafarers' Advice & Information Line (SAIL) is a citizens advice service for merchant seafarers, fishermen and members of the Royal Fleet Auxiliary (RFA) that can provide information on financial support including benefits, debt relief, housing and charity grants.
 SAIL is run by Greenwich Citizens Advice Bureaux on behalf of the Seafarers Hospital.

-- Seafarers UK is a leading provider of grants to maritime charities including the Nautilus Welfare Fund caseworker service.
+- The Seafarers' Charity (formerly Seafarers UK) is a leading provider of grants to maritime charities including the Nautilus Welfare Fund caseworker service.

-- Seafarers UK also offers individual support through Seafarer Support, a free telephone help assessment service for seafarers and Turn2Us, a national charity providing practical help and financial grants to people who are struggling financially.
+- The Seafarers' Charity also offers individual support through Seafarer Support, a free telephone help assessment service for seafarers and Turn2Us, a national charity providing practical help and financial grants to people who are struggling financially.